Policing and Crime Bill 2015-16 to 2016-17

 What happens next?

-MPs will debate the second day of the Report Stage followed by the Legislative Grand Committee and Third Reading on a date to be announced.
+MPs are expected to debate the second day of the Report Stage followed by the Legislative Grand Committee and Third Reading on Monday 13 June 2016.

 The House of Commons agreed a carry-over motion for this Bill on 7 March 2016.
 This means that consideration of the Bill will be resumed in the 2016-17 session.